Common Questions About Cold and Flu Relief

-Whether or not you take a decongestant or antihistamine depends on your cold or flu symptoms.
-If you have nasal or sinus congestion, then a decongestant can be helpful.
-If you have drainage -- either a runny nose or postnasal drip or itchy watery eyes -- then an antihistamine may be helpful.
+The medicine that’s best for you depends on your symptoms.
+If you have a stuffy nose or sinus congestion, then a decongestant can help.
+If you have drainage -- a runny nose, postnasal drip, or itchy watery eyes -- then an antihistamine may help.

 Is it safe to take a decongestant if I have high blood pressure?